 The South West Coast Path is England’s longest waymarked long-distance footpath and National Trail and one of England’s national treasures.
-Stretching 630 miles from Minehead in Somerset, the route curls around the entire peninsula of Devon and Cornwall, rounds the south-western tip of England at Land’s End, and follows the southern shore through the dramatic scenery of Dorset.
+Stretching 630 miles from Minehead in Somerset, the route curls around the entire peninsula of Devon and Cornwall and rounds the south-western tip of England at Land’s End and follows the southern shore through the dramatic scenery of Dorset.
 We are happy to offer some of the most interesting and scenic parts of the Southwest Coastal Path, featuring the Lizard Peninsula (the most southerly point of the British mainland) and St. Michael’s Mount; the section from St. Ives to Penzance as well from Clovelly to Tintagel.

-The Lizard Peninsula in Cornwall lies at the southernmost part of Britain and is an area of astounding beauty.
+The Lizard Peninsula in Cornwall lies in the southernmost part of Britain and is an area of astounding beauty.
 From the start of the walk, you enjoy views of the well-known silhouette of St Michael’s Mount and go on to see marvellous wildflowers and birds, perhaps catching a glimpse of a Basking Shark off the coast, or eat delicious ice-cream at Coverack – not to mention endless views of romantic creeks and breathtaking cliffs and the busy port of Falmouth.
 A rewarding, moderately strenuous self-guided walking holiday.

 Day 1: Arrive Penzance